 Manaslu Trek Difficulty

-Mount Manaslu, the spirit of the Himalaya, is an 8th largest mountain on the earth.
-It is one of the longer trekking trails compared to other trekking trails in Nepal.
-The trek begins from sub-tropical to tundra climatic zones whereas traversing six different climatic zones.
+Mount Manaslu, the spirit of the Himalayas, is the 8th highest mountain on earth.
+It is one of the longer trekking trails in Nepal compared to other trekking trails.
+The trek begins from sub-tropical to tundra climatic zones, traversing six different climatic zones.

 Some Other Essentials Addon

-Due to the micro-hydro project, in many villages 220 volts of electricity is available.
-Likewise, Light and power sockets are possible for charging batteries on the payable basis.
-Villages without electricity generally use a solar panel for light and battery charging.
+Electricity: Due to the micro-hydro project, 220-volt electricity is available in many villages.
+Likewise, light and power sockets are available for charging batteries on a payable basis.
+Villages without electricity generally use solar panels for light and battery charging.

 In terms of sustainability, try to order what locals eat.
 Please do not buy bottled water or snacks.
 You may get boiled water from every lodge.
-If you are not 100% sure for its purity, please use water purify pills.
+If you are not 100% sure about its purity, please use water-purifying pills.
 We highly recommend you have local food rather than imported ones.

 Some Frequently Asked Questions